-To be eligible for admission, all applicants must have achieved a competitive test score on the Medical College Admissions Test ("MCAT"), with no MCAT subsection score below the 15th percentile.
+To be eligible for admission, all applicants must have an MCAT score of 498 or above, with no MCAT subsection score below the 15th percentile.
 Only MCATs taken within the past three (3) full calendar years will be eligible to satisfy this requirement.
-For July 2022 matriculation, MCAT scores must be from January 1, 2019 or later.